EM-Jones75/Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the localhost machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 -98.219.132.217

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the Jump box provsioner.
 -20.115.58.230

 A summary of the access policies in place can be found in the table below.